statix-php/laravel-form-actions/README.md

     $user = $action->handle();

-    // do other stuff with the newly created user auth()->login($user);
+    auth()->login($user);

     return redirect()->route('dashboard');
 });
 ```

-You can see we never manually called any authorization or validation methods.
-Similiar to Laravel `FormRequests`, the actions will automatically check authorization and validation when they are resolved by the container.
+No manual authorization or validation calls are required.
+Just like Laravel `FormRequest`, the actions automatically handle authorization and validation when they're resolved from the container.
 (This behavior can be disabled).

 Awesome, so now let's write some tests for this action!